Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 The main stages of concrete pavement reinforcement

-Consumption of reinforcement for floor reinforcement
+Reinforcement consumption for floor reinforcement

 Material, per 1 m2 of floor